Time Municipality

 Time is a municipality in Rogaland county, Norway.
 It is located in the traditional district of Jæren.
 The administrative centre of the municipality is the town of Bryne.
 Some villages in the municipality include Kvernaland, Lyefjell, Mossige, and Undheim.
-Most of Time is fairly flat and it is used for agriculture.
+Most of Time Municipality is fairly flat and it is used for agriculture.
 The eastern portion of the municipality is more rugged moorland.